Un1q32/custom-darwin-sdk/README.md

-# Custom iOS SDK
+# Custom XNU SDK

-> An alternative to Apple's offical iOS SDK for 32-bit devices
+> An alternative to Apple's offical SDKs for XNU

+> Currently supports x86_64 and arm32

 ## Requirements: